rails/rails/guides/source/active_record_validations_callbacks.md

 end
 ```

-Note that we needed to instantiate a new +PictureFileCallbacks+ object, since we declared our callback as an instance method.
+Note that we needed to instantiate a new `PictureFileCallbacks` object, since we declared our callback as an instance method.
 This is particularly useful if the callbacks make use of the state of the instantiated object.
 Often, however, it will make more sense to declare the callbacks as class methods:

 ```ruby
 class PictureFileCallbacks